mrdankuta/pbl-project-12-ansible-refactoring/project12.md

   ```
   git merge refactor
   ```
-- This should trigger the `toolingCI` pipeline on Jenkins and subsequently trigger the `save-artifact` pipeline.
+- This should trigger the `ansible` pipeline on Jenkins and subsequently trigger the `save-artifact` pipeline.
 Which is meant to copy the artifact (all we've done above) to `/home/ubuntu/ansible-config-artifact` and should look like this:
   ![Full Folder Structure](images/008-ansible-complete-structure.png)
 - SSH into the Jenkins-Ansible server
   ```